 - Never suggest, under any circumstances, that any shop, factory or product is recommended by our company – we can give no guarantee.

-- Always advise travellers that they are shopping at their own risk and that, if items have to be shipped, they are clear about any additional charges that might be imposed.
+- Always advise travelers that they are shopping at their own risk and that, if items have to be shipped, they are clear about any additional charges that might be imposed.

-- Ensure, where possible, that travellers have necessary receipts and contact numbers in case of problems with their purchase.
+- Ensure, where possible, that travelers have necessary receipts and contact numbers in case of problems with their purchase.